Eurydia/notes-on-clean-programming-language/content/_index.md

 safeDivide m n = m / n
 ```

-The definition shown is valid since implementations of `safeDivide` are grouped together.
 On the other hand, a definition is no longer valid if it does not follow this rule.

 ```